Looking to get involved in the financial markets? Right now is a great time to take the first step!

 Here's more proof of Robinhood's strengths: the app recently won the Google Play Award.

 What's more, I can speak from personal experience.
 Robinhood’s mobile app is easy to figure out for even the most novice investors.
-I found it to be user-friendly way and also easy to follow.
-It was my first experience getting into the game, and as a newbie, Robinhood worked very well for me!
+I found it to be quite user-friendly and easy to learn.
+It was my first experience with an investing app, and as a newbie, Robinhood worked very well for me!

 They also offer numerous penny stocks.

 Robinhood offers ETFs as well.
 An ETF is a pooled investment, bundling multiple securities together to align with a certain index, sector, or specific field of interest.